Kasma Booty: Illness and death

-Kasma suffered from a number of medical conditions in her later years, including heart problems, diabetes, high blood pressure and pneumonia.
+Booty suffered from a number of medical conditions in her later years, including heart problems, diabetes, high blood pressure and pneumonia.
 She was admitted to Ampang Hospital, located in the suburb of Ampang near Kuala Lumpur on 13 May 2007, after complaining of shortness of breath due to pneumonia.
 While being hospitalised, she asked to visit Cameron Highlands in Pahang and Pulau Besar in Malacca.
 Unfortunately, her final wishes was never granted as she was unable to leave the hospital.
 According to an interview with her granddaughter, Jeng Riema Booty Purnama, Kasma had been well enough to eat some of her favourite foods in the hospital such as lontong, kentang putar and nasi kandar.

 She died at 2 a.m on 1 June 2007 of pneumonia surrounded by her children.
 She was 75 at the time and left behind 12 grandchildren and two great grandchildren.
 Her body was buried at Kampung Klang Gate Cemetery.